AlCorreia/Image_Processing/README.md

 # Image Processing
 ## Detection of bananas based on color and edges

-This small project detect was designed to detect bananas in an image using primarily its color.
+This small project was designed to detect bananas in an image using primarily its color.
 Naturally, the techniques are readilly adaptable to other fruits/colors.

 The project was developed in Matlab with the Image Processing toolbox.